andrealo20/qcsi/README.md

 | rx0 – rx2 | 1.1× | 0.97× |
 | rx1 – rx2 | 1.1× | 0.97× |

-Antenna imbalance does not explain the pattern — mean amplitudes were 74.0, 74.3 and 96.6, so all three were receiving well. **Why the third antenna does not share the impairment is not established**, and is recorded as open rather than guessed at in [`docs/design.md`](docs/design.md).
+Antenna imbalance does not explain the pattern, mean amplitudes were 74.0, 74.3 and 96.6, so all three were receiving well. **Why the third antenna does not share the impairment is not established**, and is recorded as open rather than guessed at in [`docs/design.md`](docs/design.md).
 The practical